tmorcosporras/tmorcosporras/README.md

 Mention on 2021 Argentinian selection test for the Ibero-American Math Olympiad.

-I have helped organize the Córdoba Ñandú Math Olympiad as an ex-olympic.
+Helped organize the Córdoba Ñandú Math Olympiad as an ex-olympic.

 Intermediate skill with the Office package and Google suite.